-- Engines are shipped with choke adjusted to the completely closed position when the choke is engaged.
+- 1. Engines are shipped with choke adjusted to the completely closed position when the choke is engaged.
 The choke only requires adjusting if inspection reveals the choke is not fully closing. - 2.
 Move throttle control to full choke position. - 3.
-Turn choke adjusting screw counter-clockwise five to seven turns. - Attempt to move choke rod in the direction of the choke adjusting screw.
+Turn choke adjusting screw counter-clockwise five to seven turns. - 4.
+Attempt to move choke rod in the direction of the choke adjusting screw.
 If the rod has no movement, no adjustment is necessary.

-- 5. Return the choke adjusting screw to its original position or clockwise until it touches choke lever. - 6.
+- 4. Additional adjustments can be made by 1/4 turn increments until you reach the desired start/run in choke setting of your preference/need. - 5.
+Return the choke adjusting screw to its original position or clockwise until it touches choke lever. - 6.
 If the choke rod has movement, bend engaging tab in the direction away from choke adjusting screw until there is no choke rod movement. - 7.
 In the event bending the tab fails to remove all choke rod movement, partially straighten out the bend in the choke rod.
 This bend is near the governor arm. - 8.
 The choke adjusting screw, when properly adjusted, stops excessive force from being exerted on the choke actuator.